JuliaEbuwa/python_atm_app/README.md

 # It prints a customized welcome message for each user.
 # It allows for a certain number of retries for wrong pin.
 # it includes functionality to take user input to select the transaction they intend to do on the machine
-# It also catches errors using try and except in user input to ensure user input is an integer where necessary.
+# It also catches errors using try and except in user input to ensure user input is an integer where necessary. the exception type is the ValueType Exception.
 # User account balance is constantly updated per transaction as long as they are signed in.